Self-care. What many Christian women hear when I say this word is “self-indulgence” or just plain “selfishness.”

 - Take time out to create: write, cook, make music or art/crafts; the latter can also be used as gifts

-- Go outside and enjoy nature (bundle up well if need be)
+- Go outside and enjoy nature (bundle up well if needed)

 At Christmas time we also need to avoid the "traps” that come with the season’s trappings.
 That may mean: